AndrewDTR/amoses.dev/src/pages/blog/upl-people-counter.md

 });
 ```

-Now, the server will query the Home Assistant's API on your behalf, with the proper bearer token.
-It'll return a JSON object of the door statuses and their last change:
+Now, the server will query Home Assistant's API on your behalf (with the proper bearer token).
+It'll return a JSON object of the door statuses and their last change, like so:

 ```json showLineNumbers=false
 [